mpadge/hackmd-stat-software/regression.md

 equivalent versions of, the methods from the `stats` package which are named in parentheses in each of the following standards.

-The model objects should include, or otherwise enable effectively immediate access to,
+Model objects should include, or otherwise enable effectively immediate access to the following descriptors.
+It is acknowledged that not all regression models can sensibly provide access to these descriptors, yet should include access provisions to all those that are applicable.

 - **RE4.2** Model coefficients (via `coeff()` / `coefficients()`)
 - **RE4.3** Confidence intervals on those coefficients (via `confint()`)